 AgriLife Livestock Guardian Dog Program: Update and Events

 Our next webinar is scheduled for February 19th at 3 pm.
-This quarter’s webinar will be on the Pyrenean Mastiff breed of LGDs and will be presented by James Desana.
-Check our Facebook page @TAMUlivestockguarddog for more information as the event gets closer, and visit the Center’s events page to register.
+This quarter’s webinar will be on the Pyrenean Mastiff breed of LGDs and will be presented by Karina Whittington from Estrella Polar Pyrenean Mastiffs.
+Check our Facebook page @TAMUlivestockguarddog to register for the free event hosted on Zoom or visit the Center’s events page to register.

 Adult Dogs and Bonding Project Update